Between Art

 DTP

-3-year training and Diploma of Technician Draftsman Model Maker - Specialization: Graphic Arts Option
+3-year training and diploma of Technician Designer Model Maker Certificate - Specialization: Graphic Arts Option

 FOREIGN LANGUAGES English read, written, spoken - Notion of Spanish